alexandraburu23/3DMP/README.md

 Homework 5 - completed;

-Final Project - work in progress:
+Final Project - completed:

       -uploaded the canvases

       -uploaded the first progress of the design

       -uploaded the second progress of the design

+      -uploaded the final version of the design and README file